Ernestekas/AngularProjects/ShopApp-0201/README.md

     - Create new shop.
         - User inputs: Shop name.
     - Update shop.
-        - User inputs: Change shop name, manage products from shop page (in progress),
+        - User inputs: Change shop name, manage (CRUD) products from shop page,
     - Remove selected shop.
         - User inputs: Press button to remove shop.
     - View all shops or select one shop to see shop details with goods.